sontung/boom/README.md

 ## Boom

+## 23rd Feb, 2015

+Player now can use bombs to kill monsters.
+Also, the bomb now cannot be moved through.
+The issue that when player leave the bomb, the bom travels along as the player is now fixed.

 ## 22nd Feb, 2015

-Give the player some immortal time after the dead (by monsters or bombs)
+Give the player some immortal time after the dead (by monsters or bombs).

 ## 21st Feb, 2015